 A program for Midwest producers and advisors working with row crops.

 The Midwest region is an important agricultural region in the United States, generating $55 billion in crop sales in 2019.
 However, extreme weather events including drought and flooding are negatively impacting agricultural production.
-This Climate Adaptation and Mitigation Fellowship cohort seeks to create a community of row crop producers and advisors who will learn about climate change adaptation and mitigation together.
+This Climate Adaptation and Mitigation Fellowship cohort creates a community of row crop producers and advisors who are learning about climate change adaptation and mitigation together.
 States in the Midwest region include Michigan, Ohio, Wisconsin, Minnesota, Iowa, Missouri, Indiana, and Illinois.
 This program is for farmers growing corn, soy, and other grains, and for those advising farmers in this region.

 Program Goals